etienneschalk/scientific-data-viewer/docs/PRE_COMMIT_SETUP.md

 ### ESLint Configuration

-Uses the existing `.eslintrc.json` with TypeScript support and custom rules.
+Uses the existing `.eslintrc.js` with TypeScript support and custom rules:

+- TypeScript parser and plugin support
+- Custom rules for code quality
+- Ignores compiled output and dependencies

 ### Ruff Configuration